SmokeMonsterPacks/Nt-Mini-Noir-Jailbreak/README.md

 ## Button mapping

-A SNES Controller (or any compatible 12-button controller) or NTT Data Pad is ideal for this core.
+A SNES Controller (or any compatible 12-button controller) or SNES NTT Data Pad (NDK10) is ideal for this core.
 The NTT Data Pad's numberpad is directly mapped the Coleco controller's numberpad.
-Same for the Famicom Network Controller.
+Same for the Famicom Network Controller (HVC-051).

 If using a standard SNES Controller, this is how the Coleco numberpad maps to the SNES buttons: